mikedeace/Outreach/content/tutorials/ruby/beginner/setup.md

 ```

-* To run the application, change directory to your root folder and run the command ruby <'script name'>
+* To run the application, change directory to your project folder and run the command ruby <'script name'>
 For Ubuntu
 ```sh